 4. Cloud file sharing services

 No, the cloud is not outdated.
 Not by any means, in fact.
-However, there are questions around data security that enterprises must be aware of if they choose a cloud-based file sharing solution.
+However, there are questions around data security that enterprises must be aware of if they choose a cloud-based secure file transfer solution.
 First, cloud breaches do happen.
 More and more the unthinkable occurrence of a breach or malicious attack must be considered thinkable.
 Therefore enterprises need to have a plan in place not if but for when the unthinkable happens.
 Next, consider whether a public cloud solution provides ample enough security to meet emerging and evolving enterprise requirements.
 Finally, due to the ubiquity of file sharing use cases and the expectation for ease-of-use, many business users will find a way to share files regardless of security considerations.
 This often results in shadow IT.

 Here are some of the more popular personal file sharing options and greatest culprits of shadow IT:

 - Microsoft OneDrive

 While cloud based secure file transfer sharing is easy, consider the following potential data mishaps:

 1) An employee circumvents email restrictions on file size by sending a file sharing link, accidentally exposing PHI of a patient